Introduction to quantum groups: 2d. Free constructions

 As a conclusion to all this, we have now a simple and reliable definition for the compact quantum groups, in the Lie case, namely $G\subset U_N^+$, covering all the compact Lie groups, $G\subset U_N$, covering as well all the duals $\widehat{\Gamma}$ of the finitely generated groups, $F_N\to\Gamma$, and allowing the construction of several interesting examples, such as $O_N^+,U_N^+$.

-In respect to the noncommutative geometry questions raised in section 1 above, we have some advances.
-In order to further advance, we would need representation theory results, in the spirit of \cite{wey}, for our quantum isometry groups.
+With respect to the noncommutative geometry questions raised in chapter 1 above, we certainly have here some advances.
+In order to further advance, however, we would need now representation theory results, in the spirit of Weyl \cite{wey}, for our quantum isometry groups.
+We will develop all this in what follows, in the next few chapters.